Mcutrer5/rust-email-smtp/README.md

 # rust-email-smtp
 This is a pet project I used to continue learning Rust!

+This is a program that uses the cargo `systemstat` to grab information on your PC then uses SMTP to email you at a given time or as a one shot.

 ### How to Run

 Begin by setting up an SMTP relay.